mattrondel/D415/Glossary_and_Acronyms.md

 A store of all published VNFs.
 The design goal for TeNOR is lifecycle management of distributed and virtualized NFVI

 ### VNFI
-(According to Red Hat) - Consists of the the infratructure componets - compute, storage, networking - on a platform to support software such as a hypervisor like KVM or a container management platfor, needed to run network apps.
+(According to Red Hat) - Consists of the infrastructure components - compute, storage, networking - on a platform to support software such as a hypervisor like KVM or a container management platform, needed to run network apps.

-•	Virtual Network Functions infratructure
+• Virtual Network Functions infrastructure

 ### CVSS •	Free and open industry standard for assessing the severity of computer system security vulnerabilities